software-mansion/react-native-svg/README.md

   Code explanation:

-  * The x1 attribute defines the start of the line on the x-axis
+  * The x1 prop defines the start of the line on the x-axis
-  * The y1 attribute defines the start of the line on the y-axis
+  * The y1 prop defines the start of the line on the y-axis
-  * The x2 attribute defines the end of the line on the x-axis
+  * The x2 prop defines the end of the line on the x-axis
-  * The y2 attribute defines the end of the line on the y-axis
+  * The y2 prop defines the end of the line on the y-axis

 ##### Polygon

 The <Polygon> element is used to create a graphic that contains at least three sides.

 Polygons are made of straight lines, and the shape is "closed" (all the lines connect up).

 ```